RealTimeChris/DiscordCoreAPI/Documentation/Examples/Creating an Interaction Response.md

 ---
 - Access the `InputEvents` class of the `DiscordCoreAPI` namespace.
 - Select, from the `InputEvents` class, the `respondToEvent()` function and execute it, while passing in a data structure of type `DiscordCoreAPI::RespondToInputEventData` with a type set to either `DeferredResponse` or `InteractionResponse`, with a return value of type `auto` or `DiscordCoreAPI::InputEventData`.
-- Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp
 // Test.hpp - Header for the "test" command.